garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 4 Buffer and Query.md

     sceneView.getGraphicsOverlays().add(bufferAndQuerySceneGraphics);
     ```

 1. Create a `private Point getGeoPoint(MouseEvent)` method to convert a `MouseEvent` to a `Point`.
 This method should use either the `MapView` or the `SceneView` to convert a screen point to a geographic point, depending on whether the app is currently in 2D mode or 3D mode.
 You're only going to call `getGeoPoint(MouseEvent)` in one place here in Exercise 4, so you don't really have to create a method just for this.
-But you will thank yourself for writing this method when you get to Exercise 5:
+But you will thank yourself for writing this method when you get to Exercise 5.
+(Be sure to import `javafx.geometry.Point2D` instead of some other `Point2D` class.)

     ```
     private Point getGeoPoint(MouseEvent event) {